Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 For this article, we are going to use a CDN link to install Three.js.
 Let’s head to the next step to add markup.

-## Step 2: adding the HTML and connecting to our JS
+## Step 2: Adding the HTML and connecting to our JS

 Let’s begin this step by opening **helloCube.html** and add the following markup: